Behaviorism Focuses On Making Psychology An Objective Science By ________.

 Operant Conditioning: Learning Through Consequences

 Operant conditioning, developed by Skinner, focuses on the role of consequences in shaping behavior.
-Reinforcement increases the likelihood of a behavior being repeated, while punishment decreases it.
+On the flip side, Reinforcement increases the likelihood of a behavior being repeated, while punishment decreases it.
 Reinforcement can be positive (adding something desirable) or negative (removing something undesirable).
-Punishment can also be positive (adding something aversive) or negative (removing something desirable).
+Practically speaking, punishment can also be positive (adding something aversive) or negative (removing something desirable).
 Skinner's work revealed the powerful influence of consequences on shaping behavior across a wide range of species.
-Operant conditioning principles are used in various settings, including education, therapy, and animal training.
+Operant conditioning principles are used in various settings, including education, therapy, and animal training It's one of those things that adds up..

 Applications of Behaviorism: From Therapy to Education